Appearance

 What the Data Doesn't Show

-- Absolute safety comparison -- BD has ~40% market share; Stiletto has <5%.
+- Absolute safety comparison -- BD has ~70% mini-midline share; Stiletto has <5%.
 More devices in field = more events reported.
 Raw event counts are not comparable.

 - Real complication rates -- MAUDE captures 1-10% of actual events.
 We see patterns, not prevalence.